What is hybrid teaching?

 - strong technical skills and confidence on the part of the tutor, with the ability to resolve issues that may arise during sessions

 - significant time investment required by the tutor for planning and set-up

 Given the challenges outlined above, it is not recommended that you try hybrid teaching approaches this academic year.

 It is recognised that, in a small number of scenarios, carefully designed hybrid teaching may be appropriate.
 Staff can employ hybrid teaching approaches in these limited situations if they wish – noting there will not be centralised support for such activity.
 Schools wishing to incorporate hybrid teaching sessions should discuss this with their Teaching & Learning Dean.

 Is there any support available for hybrid teaching?

-Unfortunately, we do not yet have the necessary IT equipment as standard in our classrooms to enable hybrid teaching, and DTS and TEL are unable to provide additional equipment or technical support.
+The necessary IT equipment to enable hybrid teaching is not available as standard in our classrooms, and DTS and TEL are unable to provide additional equipment or technical support.
 You will therefore need to carefully evaluate what existing and appropriate equipment and support is available to you and whether it will be sufficient to enable you to hybrid teach effectively.
 The lack of support available means you also need to be self-sufficient and confident about handling any issues which might arise.